There is an old management adage which says that “you cannot manage what you cannot measure”.

 These costs shouldn’t just be the cost of goods sold but should include operating expenses and overheads like utilities, office/shop rentals, salaries, and so on.

-A good way of measuring the wider costs incurred in each transaction can be found in Activity-Based Costing (ABC), which is defined by Wikipedia as follows:
+A good way of measuring the wider costs incurred in each transaction can be found in Activity-Based Costing (ABC), which is defined by Investopedia as follows:

 Third, invest in business software and systems that helps you to capture costs at various stages.